opendatalab/DocLayout-YOLO/Mesh-candidate Bestfit/README.md

 <p align="center">
   <img src="../assets/Mesh-candidate Bestfit.png" width=100%> <br>
+  <i><small>Mesh-candidate Bestfit iteratively inserts elements from a small set of public datasets by searching for the best match between sampled candidates and the available grids in the current layout, ultimately achieving document synthesis.</i>
 </p>

 You can generate a large scale of diverse data for pretraining applying our proposed method Mesh-candidate Bestfit, just follow steps below: